jensalindgren/gymhub-react/README.md

 ### Home Page

 Home page can you view all the content of the application.
 You can view all the latest posts and it has a the pages that displays content have infinite scroll.
+You have a search bar so you look after a title.
+A profile.

 ![Home](/src/assets/readme_images/home.png)